 Monkey Fist(said menacingly to a child-hostage staring at him): "Take a picture.
 It'll last longer."

-In the show Liberty's Kids, both Sarah and James switch off in playing this role.
+Liberty's Kids: both Sarah and James switch off in playing this role.
 More often than not, it's James snarking about how stuffy the high society that Sarah was born into is.
 Though Sarah has been known to throw a great deal of snark right back at him about how infantile Americans in general — and James specifically — can be.

 Cutman: Almost got him!
 Protoman: "Almost" only counts in horseshoes, Cutman.

 Being a deadpan snarker was pretty much Protoman's entire character besides him being a blood knight.
 He snarks the good-guys, especially his baby brother, his own allies, and even his boss, Wily, when he comes up with some of his goofiest plans.